mrsmkl/old-wasm-wiki/Data-availability.md

 Updating data: 5000/32 = 156 gas per byte.
 So for volatile data, using storage is cheaper.

+Zipping the wasm files could save over 50% in storage space.

 ## Problems

 The first problem is that task giver posts a task hash, but doesn't give the data to the solver.
 It is hard to determine which one is wrong.